f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 git config --global user.name "Lab Test"
 ```

-And then run again:
+Finally, run again:

 ```bash
 git commit -m "Add delete handler"
 ```

+and

 ```bash
 git push
 ```

+### 5. Review Pipeline in Jenkins

-Go back to your Jenkins.
+Go back to Jenkins.
 You will see the run pipeline.
 Enter it and proceed to the **Last build**.

 ![alt text](./assets/last-build.png)